Maya architecture: Pixa'an

+Chiapas Highlands

+Pyramidal buildings of different levels in a quadrangular shape with stairs flanked by alfardas and altars built on natural elevations, also characterized by the use of stonemasonry walls in the buildings.
+Example: Chinkultic, Tenam Puente.

+Gulf Coast

+The constructions in this style are made from dirt and clay with stucco-covered bricks due to the natural features of the region, the buildings are mainly stepped pyramids with front stairs, sloping walls and platforms decorated with sculptures and masks alluding to mythological events, aquatic animals and rulers.
+The funerary enclosures are formed by pyramidal bases.
+Example: Comalcalco.

+Pacific Coast

+Small platforms and low-rise flat pyramidal bases with features influenced by major sites of central Mexico, characterized by the simplicity of the constructions as well as the lack of decoration and very low detail in the structures.
+Considered the simplest architectural style it developed in the middle and late Postclassic period.
+Example: Iximche, Mixco Viejo, Gumarcaj.

 Building process

 All evidence suggests that most stone buildings existed on top of a platform that varied in height from less than a meter to 45 meters depending on the importance of the building.
 A flight of stone steps often split the large platforms on one side, contributing to the common bi-symmetrical appearance of Maya architecture.
 Depending on the prevalent stylistic tendencies of an area, these platforms most often were built of stucco and cut stone exteriors filled with densely packed gravel.
 As is the case with many other Maya reliefs, those on the platforms often were related to the intended purpose of the residing structure.
 Thus, as the sub-structural platforms were completed, the grand residences and temples of the Maya were constructed on the solid foundations of the platforms.
 As all structures were built, little attention seems to have been given to their utilitarian functionality and much to external aesthetics; however, a certain repeated aspect, the corbelled arch, was often utilized to mimic the appearance and feel of the simple Maya hut.

 Though not an effective tool to increase interior space, as it required thick stone walls to support the high ceiling, some temples utilized repeated arches, or a corbelled vault, to construct what the Maya referred to as pibnal, or sweatbath, such as those in the Temple of the Cross at Palenque.
 As structures were completed, typically extensive relief work was added to the layer of stucco.
 However, many lintel carvings have been discovered, as well as actual stone carvings used as a facade.
 Commonly, these would continue uninterrupted around an entire structure and contain a variety of artwork pertaining to the inhabitants or purpose of a building.
 Though not the case in all Maya locations, broad use of painted stucco has been discovered as well.